 We launched our online event series at the start of the Covid pandemic in 2020.
-When we were unable to host live events at the moment, but the Bayes community of academics, business leaders and alumni are fully active online.
+When we were unable to host live events Bayes academics, business leaders and alumni were fully active online.
 Our calendar of webinars, podcasts and videos aimed to guide our community through the uncertain period with insights, advice and news on business and careers related topics.

-Our Food for Thought series offers short interview and Q&A sessions with industry leaders every Wednesday at 1pm, Curious Careers is a series of bite-sized interviews showcasing the career and professional development opportunities available through Bayes and Bayes Perspectives is a series of masterclasses from Bayes experts looking at the impact of Covid-19.
+Our Food for Thought series offered short interview and Q&A sessions with industry leaders every Wednesday at 1pm, Curious Careers is a series of bite-sized interviews showcasing the career and professional development opportunities available through Bayes and Bayes Perspectives is a series of masterclasses from Bayes experts looking at the impact of Covid-19.

 Food for Thought series